 In honor of Halloween (my favorite holiday), this month’s unusual place is Edinburgh, Scotland, or, more specifically, haunted Edinburgh.
 Edinburgh is supposed to be one of the most haunted cities in the entire world.
 When I was there a few years ago, I took part in some of the city’s many ghost tours.

 One of the most popular ghost tours is through the underground vaults.
 The underground vaults were built in 1788 and used as storage space and workshops for businesses near the South Bridge.
-However, the bridge was poorly constructed and water from the surface would leak down into the vaults.
-The vaults were then abandoned in 1795 and became slums turning into a red light district with countless brothels and pubs.
+However, the bridge was poorly constructed, and water from the surface would leak down into the vaults.
+The vaults were then abandoned in 1795 and became slums, turning into a red light district with countless brothels and pubs.
 Moreover, the city’s poor called these vaults home.
-The rooms were cramped, dark, had no sunlight, had poorly circulated air, no running water, and no sanitation.
-Crime was widespread but, by 1820, the leaking became so intense that even the squatters had left.
+The rooms were cramped and dark and had poorly circulated air and no sunlight, running water, or sanitation.
+Crime was widespread, but by 1820, the leaking became so intense that even the squatters had left.

-No matter which tour you go on or whether or not you believe in ghosts, like all good ghost tours, haunted houses, and Halloween exhibits, these tours make you feel uncomfortable by playing on people’s innate fear of the unknown.
+No matter which tour you go on or whether or not you believe in ghosts, like all good ghost tours, haunted houses, and Halloween exhibits, these make you feel uncomfortable by playing on people’s innate fear of the unknown.
 Are these places really haunted?
 Is your mind just playing tricks on you?
 Did you cut yourself on a branch or did MacKenzie actually claw at you?
 It doesn’t matter.
-It’s Halloween.
 It’s good to be a little frightened.
-The ghost tours are perfect for Halloween or to just spook yourself out while in Edinburgh.
+These ghost tours are perfect for Halloween — or to just spook yourself out while in Edinburgh.